Integrity

 Lying

 Students must not provide false or misleading information to gain unfair academic advantages.
-This means using STINF forms and reporting any errors in Acadly attendance records truthfully.
+This means using Incapacitation Forms and reporting any errors in Acadly attendance records truthfully.
 Attempting to falsify evidence of attendance or claim attendance without being present in class (i.e., sending one's phone to class with a classmate) is considered lying and a violation of Duke's Community Standard.

 Stealing